LoginRadius/engineering-portal/content/engineering/guest-post/passwordless-authentication-for-your-php-project/index.md

 ?>
 ```

-For the `otp.php` let' paste this in:
+For `otp.php`, add the code as follows:

 ```html
 <!DOCTYPE html>